 The Zona Pellucida (ZP) is a glycoprotein matrix layer around the oocytes (egg cells) in the ovary, that plays an essential role in fertilisation and implantation of an embryo.
 The human ZP layer contains four different immunogenic glycoproteins (ZP1-4), that are specific for the ovary and do not occur anywhere else in the female or male body, implying potential safety (no cross-reactivity) when ZP is used as immune target.

-In collaboration with the Institute of Biomedicine at the University of Turku, Finland, Pantarhei Oncology (PRO) has discovered that some malignant tumours such as ovarian and prostate cancer and several other cancers express ZP3 antigens abundantly in 60-90% of the cases in the primary tumour as well as in metastases.
+In collaboration with the Institute of Biomedicine at the University of Turku, Finland, Pantarhei Bioscience (PRB) has discovered that some malignant tumours such as ovarian cancer, prostate cancer and lung cancer express ZP3 antigens abundantly in 60-90% of the cases in the primary tumour as well as in metastases.

 Proof of principle of ZP3 immunotherapy was obtained in a transgenic animal mouse model for granulosa cell ovarian cancer.
 A mixed humoral/cellular response was demonstrated preventing the formation of tumours as well as reducing the size of existing tumours and preventing the occurrence of metastasis.
-In October 2014, the ovarian cancer application of ZP3 immunisation has been exclusively licensed out to HRA Pharma in France.
-All other applications, including those for advanced and metastatic prostate and other ZP3 expressing cancers have been retained by PRO.
+In October 2014, the ovarian cancer application of ZP3 (passive) immunisation has been exclusively licensed out to HRA Pharma in France.
+All other applications, including those for advanced and metastatic prostate cancer, non-small cell lung cancer and other ZP3 expressing cancers have been retained by PRB.
+These applications are currently under development at Pantarhei Oncology (PRO), a subsidiary company of PRB.
 Preclinical studies are in progress for the active immunisation route by HRA Pharma.
-PRO is looking for partners to develop ZP3 immunotherapy for active and/or passive immunisation for other cancer applications.
+PRO is looking for partners to develop ZP3 immunotherapy for active and/or passive immunisation for the other cancer applications.